seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

     return (obj[propertyName] == value)
 }

-count([{name:"bob"},{name:"john"}], apply(propertyEquals, "name", "bob"))
+count([{name:"bob"},{name:"john"}], apply(propertyEquals, "name", "bob")) // == 1
 {% endhighlight %}

 We applied 2 arguments, "name" and "bob", and count provides the last one to complete the call.
-Partial function application lets us take generic functions, like `eq`, and use them other generic higher order functions, like `count`, to solve specific problems.[^3]
+Partial function application lets us take generic functions, like `eq`, and use them other generic higher order functions, like `count`, to solve specific problems.

 Partial Application with ES5 Map and Filter
 -------------------------------------------